portals-project/vldb2023demo/index.md

 ## **Scenario 3: Playground**

 The [Portals Playground]({{page.baseurl}}/playground) is a JavaScript-based sandbox capable of running Portals applications.
 It comes with a JavaScript API, and the runtime is executed in the browser.
-Read more about the playground [here]({{page.baseurl}}/playground) or try it out at [https://portals-project.org/playground/](https://portals-project.org/playground/).
+[Read more about the playground]({{page.baseurl}}/playground) or try it out at [https://portals-project.org/playground/](https://portals-project.org/playground/).